-React Native / Native script you need a bridge to call Swift or Android or Windows & Mac APIs, with Flutter it's dart so you don't need that everything potentially would be native, this also solve the problem with the JS Ecosystem split between many different versions like CommonJS, AMD.
+React Native / Native script you need a bridge to call Swift or Android or Windows & Mac APIs, with Flutter it's dart so you don't need that everything potentially would be native, this also solves the problem with the JS Ecosystem split between many different versions like CommonJS, AMD.
 In React Native developers face problems while developing the hybrid apps, but for native apps, you won’t face any performance related issues.
 It offers seamless performance in all standard cases and it is highly reliable.

 Flutter has set the animation standard at 60fps is a clear sign of its high performance.
 Lastly, since Flutter is compiled into the native ARM code for both Android and iOS, performance is the one issue that it would never face.

 User Interface (UI/UX)

 Unlike Flutter’s Flat App, React Native App Development requires to use third-party libraries since React Native does not have a UI components library of its own.We used components such as NativeBase, which is an open-source UI components library created by geekyants.
 React Native Elements, React Native Material Design and Shoutem are other similar UI libraries that are available to the user.